-On returning home, I abandoned the groceries.
-I flung the bathroom door open; my unsuspecting daughter sat in a bath full of bubbles.
+I flung the bathroom door open, my unsuspecting daughter sat in a bath full of bubbles.

-I reiterated The Big I Am’s dead parent lie which was circulated to all women of interest to capture a weak and vulnerable heart.
+I reiterated Mr Big I Am’s dead parent lie which was circulated to all women of interest to capture a weak and vulnerable heart.

-Bella grabbed a towel, wrapped it around her body without drying, and marched to her room.
-Connected to Mr Big I Am via her mobile phone, then emerged herself back under the bubbles.
+Laura grabbed a towel, wrapped it around her body without drying.
+She marched to her room.
+She connected to Mr Big I Am via her mobile phone, then emerged herself back under the bubbles.
 She locked the bathroom door.

-Ten minutes rushed by, flash car did not come up the drive; it was parked on the road instead.
+Ten minutes rushed by, flash car did not come up the drive but parked on the road instead.
 Suited and booted, Mr Big I Am strode up the drive, and gave a firm rat-a-tat-tat on the front door.

 ‘What do you want?’
 I asked.